 Each year has presented its own unique challenges.
 With the LUAS (tram) works in Dublin, we've had to assess the suitability of multiple potential parade routes over the years.
 With the increasing popularity of the event, we've had to alter both the start / assembly location as well as the site for the open-air event.

-At all times we've worked tirelessly with the client, DCC, An Garda Siochana (police), transport providers and all key stakeholders to ensure that the Dublin Pride event works for everyone.
+At all times we've worked tirelessly with the client, DCC, An Garda Siochana (police), transport providers, local residents and all key stakeholders to ensure that the Dublin Pride event works for everyone.

 Devising a route for 25,000+ parade participants that allows for around 150,000+ people to watch and enjoy the parade as well as sourcing, designing and managing a site for the open-air event for approximately 16,000 people is a challenge each year.
 This is particularly so in light of LUAS works and the ever-changing Dublin city dynamic.

 In our first statutory agency meeting for Dublin Pride 2015 (the biggest ever) we presented a capacity calculation for the open-air site that was near double what was previously accepted as the capacity.
 We’d to then back those figures up.VIEW

 Over the years, we have established more of a spirit of cooperation between all key stakeholder parties, to the point that Dublin Pride is a permanent fixture on the annual event calendar in Dublin and we all look forward to working on it each year.VIEW

 In our first statutory agency meeting for Dublin Pride 2015 (the biggest ever) we presented a capacity calculation for the open-air site that was near double what was previously accepted as the capacity.
 We’d to then back those figures up.

 We're specialists at establishing capacity figures for non-event spaces and we've utilised that capacity every year since.
 It's a safe, conservative capacity and very much fit for purpose and grounded in international best-practice.